-Devra Brown, PT, DPT Outpatient Manager, Emory University Rehab Hospital

-Devra Brown, PhD, is manager of the outpatient rehab program at Emory Rehabilitation Hospital.
+Devra Brown, PT, DPT Outpatient Manager, Emory University Rehab Hospital program at Emory Rehabilitation Hospital.
 She received her physical therapy degree from the Medical College of Georgia, and recently graduated as doctor of physical therapy.

 "Our neuro rehab clinic is hospital-based and supports the Emory Rehabilitation Hospital located on our main campus," Dr. Brown explains.